US economy grew at solid 3.1% rate in first quarter

 Economists believe growth has slowed sharply in the current April-June quarter to around 2%.
 They expect similar meager gains for the rest of the year, a forecast that runs counter to the Trump administration’s expectations for strong growth above 3%.

 The 3.1% growth in the first quarter marked a rebound from a 2.2% growth rate in the fourth quarter of last year.
 But it was slower than a sizzling increase of 4.2% in the second quarter and a solid increase of 3.4% in the third quarter last year.
-For the entire year, GDP grew 3.9%, the best annual gain since 2015.
+For all of 2018, GDP grew 2.9%, the best annual gain since 2015.

 Last year’s strength was powered by the implementation of a $1.5 trillion tax cut, President Donald Trump’s signature domestic achievement, and billions of dollars in increased government spending on the military and domestic programs Congress approved in early 2018.